 also called mucosa.
 The moist inner lining layer of the mouth, throat, eyelids, nose, urethra, vagina, and digestive system.

-the thick fluid secreted by mucous membranes and glands.
+the thick fluid secreted by mucous membranes and mucous glands.

-resistance of cancer cells to several unrelated drugs after being exposed to a single chemotherapy drug.
+resistance of cancer cells to several types of chemotherapy drugs, typically after being exposed to chemotherapy.
 May also refer to infections that can no longer be cured by the usual antibiotics.
 See also chemotherapy.

 a type of cancer that starts in the plasma cells.
-Normal plasma cells are found in the bone marrow and are an important part of the body’s immune system.
-When plasma cells grow out of control, they can form a tumor, usually in the bone marrow.
-This type of tumor is called a myeloma, and if there are many tumors the cancer is called multiple myeloma.
-If there is only one tumor, it is called solitary plasmacytoma.
+Normal plasma cells are mainly found in the bone marrow and are an important part of the body’s immune system.
+When plasma cells grow out of control, they can form tumors, usually in the bone marrow.
+If only one tumor forms, it is called solitary (or isolated) plasmacytoma.
 See also bone marrow, immune system.

-the inner muscle layer of the digestive tube (intestine) that is between the mucosa and the submucosa.
+the thin inner muscle layer of the digestive tract that is between the mucosa and the submucosa.
 See also colon, colon wall.

 a change in the deoxyribonucleic acid (DNA) of a cell.
 Most mutations do not cause cancer, and a few may even be helpful.
 But all types of cancer are thought to be due to mutations that damage a cell’s DNA.
 Some cancer-related mutations can be inherited (passed on from a parent).
 This means that the person is born with the mutated DNA in all the body’s cells.
 But most mutations happen after the person is born.
 These are called somatic or acquired mutations.
 This type of mutation happens in one cell at a time, and only affects cells that arise from the single mutated cell.
 See also cancer susceptibility genes, deoxyribonucleic acid, gene, inherited mutation, somatic mutation.

-treatment to wipe out the bone marrow before a bone marrow or stem cell transplant.
+treatment that wipes out the bone marrow.
+It is often used before a stem cell transplant.
 See also bone marrow, hematopoietic stem cell transplant, conditioning treatment.

 also called myelocytic leukemia, myelogenous leukemia, or non-lymphocytic leukemia.
 A type of cancer that starts in the cells that are supposed to mature into different types of blood cells.
 Myeloid leukemia can be chronic (CML) or acute (AML).
-There are a number of subtypes of acute myeloid leukemia, some with genetic abnormalities that can affect the outlook for successful treatment.
+There are a number of subtypes of acute myeloid leukemia, some with genetic abnormalities that can affect the success of treatment.
 See also leukemia, non-myeloid cancers.